PDM4AR/exercises/docs/07-optimizationmilp.md

 You are the captain of a pirate ship attempting to travel through the *Short Route*, a misleading name for a dangerous area of the oceans, to reach the *Two Slices*, the legendary treasure which lies at the end of the *Short Route*.
 The *Short Route* is an agglomerate of different archipelagos of islands, stretching horizontally from west to east.

-The islands are divided into different archipelagos.
-Due to the distances, the weather, and rare magnetic fields, you can only travel from one archipelago to the next one;
-you cannot directly set sail towards the last archipelago.
+The islands are divided into *n* different archipelagos.
+Apart from the first and last archipelago which contains only one island each, all of the other archipelagos have the same number of islands.
+Due to the distances, the weather, and rare magnetic fields, you can only travel from one archipelago to the next one; you cannot directly set sail towards the last archipelago.
 This is because to travel through the *Short Route* you cannot use a normal compass, but you need special compasses, which when you are in an archipelago, show the direction of the islands of the next archipelago.
 When you are at a specific island of an archipelago, the special compasses will tune with the magnetic field of the next archipelago, and so on, until you reach the last archipelago where the treasure is located.
-Note that each archipelago has the same number of islands.

 Here you see two examples of a planned trip:

 ![example 1](https://user-images.githubusercontent.com/79461707/193420646-368a6b22-6271-420b-bbec-6afe73f6bb68.png)